 There are two key scenarios to consider after retesting.

-- This means the applicant can still submit their request if it is in draft status unless you as the administrator abandon the request.
+- If an applicant is now ineligible for that opportunity during retesting, the applicant can still submit their request if it is in draft status unless you as the administrator abandon the request.
+However, if the request was already submitted, you can deny the request in this scenario.

 - If an applicant is now eligible for another opportunity after retesting, the system will automatically submit their request for that opportunity if there are no supplemental questions.
 If there are supplemental questions, the applicant can access the new request from their dashboard to submit it.
+The recommendation is to communicate with the applicant in this scenario because they are not automatically notified about the new request.

 Retest Eligibility for a Single Applicant